EXTRADEEN/My-second-repository/init_files_variables_and_expansions/README.md

 8-true_knowledge - is a script that prints the resul of the auditin of 128 with the value stored in va environment variable "TRUEKNOWLEDGE, fallowed by a new line
-9-divide_and_rule - is a script that prints the result of "POWER" divided by "DIVIDE", followed by a new line 10-love_exponent_breath - is a script that displays the result of "BREATH" to the power "LOVE"
+9-divide_and_rule - is a script that prints the result of "POWER" divided by "DIVIDE", followed by a new line 10-love_exponent_breath - is a script that displays the result of "BREATH" to the power "LOVE" 11-binary_to_decimal - is a script that convers a number from base 2 to base 10